 In this module, we'll start by summarising the key points you need to remember when applying the rules for car and fuel benefits.
-We'll then work through a detailed example, and finally you'll get an opportunity to try a practice calculation yourself. Á
+We'll then work through a detailed example, and finally you'll get an opportunity to try a practice calculation yourself.

 Please remember that you are provided with tax tables in the assessment.
 These will give you data to help you put your answer together.
-Here is an extract from the 2014/15 Tax Table showing the car and fuel benefit data.
+Here is an extract from the 2015/16 Tax Table showing the car and fuel benefit data for petrol engines.